Israel's army admits failures on Oct. 7. Its probe of the attack could put pressure on Netanyahu

 TEL AVIV, Israel — (AP) — An investigation by the Israeli military has determined that Hamas was able to carry out the deadliest attack in Israeli history on Oct.
 7, 2023, because the much more powerful Israeli army misjudged the militant group’s intentions and underestimated its capabilities.

-The findings, released Thursday, could pressure Prime Minister Benjamin Netanyahu to launch a widely demanded broader inquiry to examine the political decision-making that preceded the attack.
+The findings, released Thursday, could pressure Prime Minister Benjamin Netanyahu to launch a widely demanded broader inquiry to examine the political decision-making that preceded the attack, which triggered the war in Gaza.

-Many Israelis believe the failures of Oct.
-7 extend beyond the military and blame Netanyahu for a failed policy of deterrence and containment in the years leading up to the attack.
-That approach included allowing Qatar to send suitcases of cash into Gaza and sidelining Hamas' rival, the internationally recognized Palestinian Authority.
+Many Israelis believe the mistakes of Oct.
+7 extend beyond the military, and they blame Netanyahu for what they view as a failed strategy of deterrence and containment in the years leading up to the attack.
+That strategy included allowing Qatar to send suitcases of cash into Gaza and sidelining Hamas' rival, the internationally recognized Palestinian Authority.

 The prime minister has not taken responsibility, saying he will answer tough questions only after the war, which has been paused for nearly six weeks by a tenuous ceasefire.
 Despite public pressure, including from the families of the roughly 1,200 people killed in the Oct.
 7 attack and the 251 taken as hostages into Gaza, Netanyahu has resisted calls for a commission of inquiry.